raminrahimzada/Aditum/README.md

 //these will return true and false var bobCanSee = GetUserPermission(bob,canSeeSecretsOfUniverse);
 var bobCanChange = GetUserPermission(bob,canChangeSecretsOfUniverse);
-//Because we exclusively deny bob for canChangeSecretsOfUniverse operation<br/>
+//Because we exclusively deny bob for canChangeSecretsOfUniverse operation
 //although he is in admins and in admins by default all users can 'canChangeSecretsOfUniverse'